A way to engage in your child’s education

 This two-sided card provides tips for preparing for a conference and suggested questions to ask during the conference.
 One side is written for families.
 The other side is for school staff to use.

-To request a printed copy of this tip card, email PACER and indicate which language you prefer.
+To request a printed copy of this tip card, email MNSFEC and indicate which language you prefer.

 How To Prepare Before School Conferences